my fiber philosophy = bold colors + TEXTURE

 Nearly all items I sell are limited edition or one of a kind.
 I typically do not repeat colorways and handspun is always unique, so stock up while you can!
 I dye all of my yarn in very small batches to ensure quality of every skein.

-If you ever have any questions, comments, or suggestions, you are welcome to email at email@example.com (this is my preferred and most reliable method, as I do not always receive all notifications on social media and will no longer be accepting direct messages on Instagram due to the amount of spam and strange messages I receive)
+If you ever have any questions, comments, or suggestions, you are welcome to email me at email@example.com (this is my preferred and most reliable method, as I do not always receive all notifications on social media and will no longer be accepting direct messages on Instagram from people I am not following due to the amount of spam and strange messages I receive) You can also send me a convo over on Etsy and I will get back to you.

 The Weaving Loom -